 b) What treatments are available for hyperpigmentation on the NHS?

-There is very limited help on the NHS for hyperpigmentation.
+Thee’s limited help on the NHS for hyperpigmentation.
 Ultimately, it boils down to why you have hyperpigmentation and the reason you want it removed.
 Unless you can prove a medical reason, treatment is extremely unlikely to be provided.
-Hyperpigmentation, particularly in deep skin is prolific.
-It is part of our natural body defence system with chances of reoccurrence being great.
+Hyperpigmentation, particularly in dark/deep skin is prolific.
+Inflammation makes part of the body’s natural defence system therefore chances of reoccurrence are high.

 A condition such as melasma may allow treatment on the NHS.
-It most likely would’ve been brought on through pregnancy, for example, a medical reason.
+It is caused primarily by hormonal changes and therefore deemed medical.

-Hyperpigmentation as a result of stage 4/5 acne may also be eligible along with treatment of the acne itself.
+Hyperpigmentation as a result of stage 4/5 acne may also be eligible along with the bacterial nature of the acne itself.
 Hyperpigmentation as a result of Keratosis Pilaris is unlikely to be available.
 KP is chronic and has no cure.
-The same can be said for birthmarks or dark inner thighs that we’ve always had.
+The same can be said for birthmarks or dark inner thighs and similar.

 A quick look at the hyperpigmentation page on the NHS suggests private aesthetic treatments and over the counter cosmetics.
-Don’t feel discouraged.
-An advanced aesthetic practitioner can guide along with non-invasive and accessible treatments.
-A cosmetic doctor is able to offer more invasive treatments should they be required.
+An advanced aesthetic practitioner can guide non-invasive and accessible treatments.

 The best thing we can do is arm ourself with an effective skincare routine, maintenance & treatment plan.
 Identify the right formulas to suit individual skin needs.
 Gradually over time, results will be apparent.

-If you’d like to look at the suggestions from the NHS the webpage.
-They’ve entitled the page skin lightening
+If you’d like to look at the suggestions from the NHS the webpage, see their page titled skin lightening

 c) Self-treating hyperpigmentation through online pharmacies

 Hyperpigmentation can be extremely upsetting.
 The remedy is often sought through self-care which can include prescription medication.
-Such drugs have become widely available online through pharmacies located in Asia.
-As such, the cost of these products can be extraordinarily cheap & tempting.
+Such drugs have become widely available online through pharmacies located abroad.
+As such, the cost of these products can be very cheap.

 Legally available through a prescribing medical professional, many of these online pharmacies only ask for self-declaration of owning a prescription.
 They will often not ask for it to be produced.